microsoft/hands-on-lab-code-to-cloud/README.md

-# Project
+# Code to Cloud

-This repository contains the source code for the Hands On Lab Code to Cloud.
+This Hands On Lab will let you discover and practice the Azure Dev Center and Azure Dev Box.

 ## Prerequisites